01 of 04

 Insert the end of the voltage tester in both straight slots of the live receptacle.
 Depending on your model, the tester should flash, beep, or both flash and beep if the current is live.
 If the outlet is wired correctly, the test will indicate voltage only when inserted in the short "hot" slot but not the long neutral slot or the rounded ground slot.

 The reason for this step is that you want to make certain that the voltage tester is working.
 Dead batteries in the voltage tester may give the impression that a receptacle is safe to work on, even if it is not.Continue to 3 of 4 below.

 Test Intended Receptacle

 For the safest operation, insert the end of the voltage tester into both slots of the receptacle.
 A flashing light or beep indicates if the current is live.
 As an additional precaution, after you open up the receptacle to work on it, you should once again test each wire inside of the box.

 Electrical wires are color-coded to indicate which type of wire they are.
 Black wire insulation usually indicates that the wire carries an electrical load when powered up, but other colors or wiring also can carry voltage.
 Be sure to test wires inside of the box.Continue to 4 of 4 below.

 Use Voltage Tester to Test Electrical Cords

-Hold the tip of voltage tester against the side of the electrical cord.
-Be certain to touch all the way around the cord.
+Hold the tip of the voltage tester against the side of the electrical cord.
+Be certain to touch around the cord.
 Three major wires (positive, neutral, and ground) run through most electrical cords.
 The voltage tester indicates a live current only when it is against the positive, or hot, wire.